 Each program in STS is a sequence of courses that prepares students to apply technical knowledge and skills necessary to enter their chosen field of study and increase their earning potential while still in high school.

-In 2008-2009, 15,490 students were awarded a CTE Skill Certificate in Skilled and Technical Sciences, indicating a high level of performance.
-Also, during 2008-2009, 261 Skilled and Technical Sciences industry certificates were earned.
+Last year, 18,367 students were awarded a CTE Skill Certificate in Skilled and Technical Sciences, indicating a high level of performance.
+In addition, 390 Skilled and Technical Sciences industry certificates were earned.

 STATE AND LOCAL PARTNERSHIPS

 Associated General Contractors (AGC)

 New Car Dealers of Utah